 Neurodivergent identifies people or groups of people whose brain is 'wired' differently to the majority.
-It is a term generally inclusive of autism, ADHD, epilepsy, tourette's syndrome, dyslexia, dysgraphia, dyscalculia and more.
+It is a term generally inclusive of autism, ADHD, epilepsy, tourette's syndrome, dyslexia, dysgraphia, dyscalculia or any condition that influences the way the brain works.
 It is not an illness or disease, but a lifelong disability.

 Neurodivergence may be present with other conditions.
 For instance, a person with autism may also be diagnosed with intellectual disability or ADHD.
-In practical terms, this means each neurodivergent person has differing and diverse needs for support in different areas of daily life.
+In practical terms, this means each neurodivergent person has differing needs for support in different areas of daily life.

 It is important to note that the neurodivergent community is incredibly diverse.
-This is especially true for people with autism who can each be quite differently impacted by their autism, which is why it is classified as a spectrum.
+This is especially true for autistic people who can each be quite differently impacted by their autism, which is why it is classified as a spectrum.
 As a result, journalists need to ensure they capture a variety of different autistic voices when seeking to report on autism, as no one autistic experience can encapsulate them all.